Blair retired from the United States Navy in 2000 after 22 years of service.

 For the past 22 years plus, Blair has been an Associate Professor for Embry-Riddle Aeronautical University where he has taught over 100 college courses at the undergraduate and graduate levels, both online, and in the classroom.

 In the community, Blair is a Board Member with Blank Canvas Youth.
 Blank Canvas Youth is a non-profit organization dedicated to providing transitional housing, and educational services through independent living skills for former foster youth.
-Blair is a successful former foster youth, and he is dedicated to improving the lives of foster youth and former foster youth.
-Blair has also served as a Court Appointed Special Advocate (CASA) for foster youth.
+Blair is a successful former foster youth, and he is dedicated to improving the lives of foster youth.

 He holds a Bachelor’s degree, and a Master’s degree in Organization Development from the University of San Francisco.
-He also attended the U.S. Navy’s Post Graduate School in Monterrey, CA where he completed the Aviation Safety Officer Course.
+He also attended the U.S. Navy’s Post Graduate School in Monterrey, CA where he completed the curriculum for designation as an Aviation Safety Officer.
 He is a Federal Aviation Administration (FAA) licensed Airline Transport Pilot (ATP) and Turbojet Flight Engineer (FE) and has logged over 5,000 flight hours while qualifying in Jets, Props, and Helicopters.